 \subsection{Synchrotron and Synchrotron Self-Compton}

-\fsref{fig: sync eng dens} and \ref{fig: ssc eng dens} show the the change in energy density as a function of time for the tests described in \ssref{subsec: AM3 sync} and \ref{subsec: AM3 SSC} respectively.

-Energy conservation is guaranteed between radiation reaction and synchrotron emissions by a corrective term (see \aref{app: sync num eng}) but the binary collision terms that generate the (inverse-)Compton scattering of both photons and electrons and the production of electron-positron pairs by photon annihilation only conserve total particle number density to machine precision, energy is only conserved up to the accuracy of the Monte-Carlo sampling.
-This choice was made as the rate of interaction in a binary collision is dependent on the number density of particles, rather than their energy density, however, which to conserve to machine precision may become a choice in future versions of \texttt{Diplodocus.jl}.
+\fref{fig: sync eng dens} show the change in energy density as a function of time for the tests described in \ssref{subsec: AM3 sync} and \ref{subsec: AM3 SSC}.
+Energy conservation is guaranteed between radiation reaction and synchrotron emissions by a corrective term (see \aref{app: sync num eng}).
+The binary collision terms that generate the (inverse-)Compton scattering and the production of electron-positron pairs by photon annihilation also conserve number and energy density to machine precision by applying a corrective scaling to the gain array elements to counter noise introduced by inaccurate Monte-Carlo sampling (see \sref{subsubsec: binary correction}).